 10. Placement matters

-Always add your vegetables in the base of the pot first then your meat to make sure your vegetables are cooked through.
+Always add your vegetables to the base of the pot first then your meat to make sure your vegetables are cooked through.

 11. Dry or Fresh?